modcomlearning/web/README.md

 	</section>
 ```
 <br>
-ABove we action our form to /mpesa route to be created in Next steps<br>
+Above we action our form to /mpesa route to be created in Next steps<br>
 NB: You need to install requests if not already installed. use below command to install <br>
 Requests allows you to send HTTP requests extremely easy.
 Will be used in sending payment request to MPESA.
 ```